Mariners acquire lefty Drew Smyly from the Rays for three players, including outfielder Mallex Smith

 Admittedly, there were times where Dipoto felt that no deal would come to fruition.

 “On multiple occasions, I basically assumed we weren’t going to be able to get there,” he said.
 “But I stayed in touch with (general manager) Erik Neander of the Rays and continued to talk through it and never really let it drop for too long.
 We just generally stayed in touch.
-The combination of events of today made this possible.”
+The combination of events of today made this possible.
+We were able to connect the dots on this trade as a result of staying in touch with those two teams.
+Maybe my hyperactivity perhaps paid off.”

+The Mariners rotation projects: Felix Hernandez, James Paxton, Hisashi Iwakuma, Smyly and Yovani Gallardo with right-handers Chris Heston, Rob Whalen and Max Povse ticketed for Class AAA Tacoma.
+Left-hander Ariel Miranda, who finished the season in the starting rotation, could compete for a spot in the bullpen this spring as the second left-handed reliever.

-Smith, 23, was also an early target of the Mariners in the offseason, but with separate deals that netted Mitch Haniger and Jarrod Dyson.
-The need for Smith lessened.
-Dipoto turned that work into another deal.
-He made his MLB debut this past season, playing in 72 games and hitting .238 (45-for-189) with a .316 on-base percentage, seven doubles, four triples, three home runs and 22 RBI while recording 16 stolen bases.
-He is capable of playing all three outfield positions, spending most of his time in centerfield in his professional career.
-The Rays could start him in left field or use him a fourth outfielder.
-He also provides depth.
+Smith, 23, was also an early target of the Mariners in the offseason, but with separate deals that netted Mitch Haniger and Jarrod Dyson, the need for Smith lessened.
+Dipoto turned that work into another deal with the precursor trade needed for Smyly.
+Seattle acquired Smith and Simmons in exchange for minor league left-handers Luiz Gohara and Thomas Burrows.

+Simmons, 26, appeared in seven games for the Braves this past season, pitching 6 2/3 innings, allowing one run on six hits.
+He opened the season on the disabled list, having undergone Tommy John surgery on his elbow on Feb.
+12, 2015.
+He made 17 appearances in the minor leagues as part of the rehab before joining the Braves.
+He’s appeared in 33 big league games, posting a 1-2 record with a save and a 2.54 ERA.
+In four years in the Braves system, he has 41 saves in the minor leagues and a 1.80 ERA in 107 appearances with 172 strikeouts in 120 1/3 innings pitched.

+“He’s a pretty big key as well,” Dipoto said.
+“Shae has four years of control.
+He missed 2015 with Tommy John surgery but was back in the big leagues last year.
+He sits 96-100 mph with the fastball and has a wipeout slider.
+We’re really excited to plug him in.
+He joins a bullpen we feel has chance to be a pretty good group as well.”

+Burrows, 22, was a fourth-round pick in the recent 2016 draft out of the University of Alabama.
+He went 0-1 with six saves and a 2.55 ERA with 37 strikeouts and 11 walks in 20 relief appearances and 24 2/3 innings with short-A Everett last season.

 Vargas, 17, hit .242 (52-for-215) with 41 runs scored, 11 doubles, seven home runs, 35 RBI, 32 walks and two stolen bases in 62 games during his rookie campaign with the Dominican Summer League Mariners last season.
 He was signed as an International Free Agent on July 2, 2015.
-Scouts like his power potential and project him more as a corner outfielder in the future.
+Scouts like his power potential and project him more as a corner infielder in the future.

+So will there be more activity from Dipoto going forward with pitchers and catchers scheduled to report on Feb.
+14?

+“You may not hear from us again,” he said.
+“I am 100 percent certain we will now look toward minor league deals, bringing guys in to compete in camp for depth roles.
+But what you see now is what you get.
+This is our team.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.